Mark W. Smith

 Professor Smith has been called “[a] powerhouse lawyer,” a “rising public intellectual,” and a “high-stakes, high-profile Wall Street litigator.”
 His victories in the courtroom have captured the cover of The New York Times and his legal work has been reported throughout the country.
-Professor Smith has appeared as an expert legal analyst on CNN, CNBC, Bloomberg Television, CourtTV, the Fox News Channel, the Fox Business Channel, Newsmax and MSNBC.
-He has also appeared in the New York Times, the Washington Times, the Wall Street Journal, the Washington Free Beacon, and the Washington Examiner.
-He has appeared on numerous national radio shows including the Ben Shapiro Show, the Lars Larson Show, the POTUS Channel (Sirius XM) and the Patriot Channel, both on Sirius XM.
+Professor Smith has appeared as an expert legal analyst on CNN, CNBC, Bloomberg Television, CourtTV, the Fox News Channel, the Fox Business Channel, Newsmax, and MSNBC.
+He has also appeared in the New York Times, the Washington Times, the Wall Street Journal, the Washington Free Beacon, Human Events, and the Washington Examiner.
+He has appeared on numerous national radio shows including the Ben Shapiro Show, the Lars Larson Show, the POTUS Channel (Sirius XM) and the Patriot Channel (Sirius XM).

-Following his graduation from the New York University School of Law in 1995, Professor Smith served as a law clerk for the Honorable D. Brook Bartlett, a judge for the United States District Court for the Western District of Missouri.
+Following his graduation from the New York University School of Law, Professor Smith served as a law clerk for the Honorable D. Brook Bartlett, a judge for the United States District Court for the Western District of Missouri.
 Upon the completion of his clerkship, he joined the firm of Skadden, Arps, Slate, Meagher & Flom as an associate.
-In 1998, he moved to the firm of Kasowitz Benson Torres & Friedman LLP, where he was an equity partner.
+He then moved to the firm of Kasowitz Benson Torres & Friedman LLP, where he was an equity partner.
 In 2007, he founded the firm of Smith Valliere PLLC, which had offices on Madison Avenue and at Rockefeller Plaza in midtown Manhattan.
 In 2015, Smith Valliere PLLC was named the Small Law Firm of the Year in New York City by SmartCEO Magazine.